aravindvnair99/Aarohan2018/README.md

 # :office: Aarohan 2018

-A Hall Management System made originally for Amrita University based on HTML, CSS, JS, Node.js
+An event dashboard made originally for Aarohan at Amrita University based on HTML, CSS, JS, Node.js, Firebase.

 # :computer: How to contribute?

 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!

-Please read [CONTRIBUTING.md](https://github.com/aravindvnair99/Hall-Management-System/blob/master/CONTRIBUTING.md) for details on contributing.
+Please read [CONTRIBUTING.md](https://github.com/aravindvnair99/Aarohan2018/blob/master/CONTRIBUTING.md) for details on contributing.

 # :scroll: License